Readri205/MS2_Project/README.md

   * pie charts showing land size, population and GDP relative to the Rest of Africa; and
   * pie charts showing top ten countries by land size, top five by population size (2019) and top five by GDP size (2019)

 The website sources data from the [World Bank Database](https://databank.worldbank.org/home.aspx).
 The website primarily makes use of API's to construct the country data, however in certain instances CSV files are used to provide summary level information.
 The [Referential](https://rapidapi.com/referential/api/referential) API via [RapidAPI](https://rapidapi.com/) is used to source country codes to construct country information and [COUNTRYFLAGS](https://www.countryflags.io/) for country flag images.
-[Mapbox](https://www.mapbox.com/) is used as the base layer for maps with [Leaflet](https://leafletjs.com/) and [OpenStreetMap](https://www.openstreetmap.org) overlays.
+[Leaflet](https://leafletjs.com/) is used as a javascript library for [Mapbox](https://www.mapbox.com/) maps with [OpenStreetMap](https://www.openstreetmap.org) tile data.
 API and other data source details are provided in the 'xxx' section below.

 If the site is perceived as successful, it is anticipated that the site could be expanded to show;
   * similar information for the six remaining World Continents; and